ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 Place links and or screenshots to minimum of **4** artifacts here.
 Artifacts are defined as GitHub commit URL and Project Management Tool Kanban board images (Trello or JIRA).

 Place screen shot to image of a minimum of 5 GitHub issues/bugs reported and assigned

+* Moving all the classes and labs online due to global situation, I was not able to communicate with my Junior Developer to meet the defined minimum goals for this spint.